Supporting Healthcare, Managing COVID-19

 Fagron Sterile Services US (FSS), an FDA and DEA registered 503B, continues to expand their Operating Room (O.R.)
 Anesthesia portfolio to support healthcare customers across the country.
 This includes the addition of a new IV Bag platform.

 FSS was able to move quickly and respond at the onset of COVID-19 with multiple medications used in the battle against this highly contagious virus.
 Many of these products have since been listed on drug shortage lists by the American Society of Health-System Pharmacists (ASHP) and the Food and Drug Administration.

-FSS is dedicated to delivering industry leading turnaround times of high-quality sterile medications to hospitals, ambulatory surgery centers, clinics, and physician offices.
+FSS continues to deliver industry leading turnaround times of high-quality sterile medications to hospitals, ambulatory surgery centers, clinics, and physician offices.
 To ensure top-tier service, FSS took supply chain precautions regarding COVID-19 and performed risk assessments of its products and the raw materials (read more).